millerms/CranburyChiropractic/_pages/services.md

       <li>Includes a computerized <i>balance tracker</i> with a risk-of-fall score you can see.</li>
       <li>Simple progressions: gaze drills, head/eye work, stance progressions, foot/ankle work.</li>
     </ul>
+    <em>See this if:</em> you feel unsteady, have a history of falls, or want to improve stability for daily life or sport.
   </li>

   <li class="reveal reveal--up">